robenkleene/audio-references/reaktor/reaktor-snapshots.md

 ## Snapshots

-### External Snapshot Banks
+### Snapshot Banks as Files

-You can save a Snapshot Bank to an external `.ssf` file, in practice this isn't that useful though, because loading a `.ssf`
+Snapshot banks can be stored as external `.ssf` files.
+In practice this isn't that useful though, because loading a `.ssf` modifies the original Ensemble.

+#### Saving

+To save a Snapshot Bank as a `.ssf` file, right-click the bank and select "Save Bank".

+#### Loading

+To load a Snapshot Bank from an `.ssf` file, right-click an existing bank, or the Embedded header, and select "Load Bank".

+(This appears to replace existing banks?
+Also loaded banks simply don't seem to work reliably, I've had trouble getting the settings to restore.)

-### Add a Snapshot
+### Embedded Snapshot Banks

+The only reliable way to add banks appears to be to embed banks in the ensemble.

+#### Creating a Bank

 1. Turn on edit mode, by clicking the "Edit" button.
 2. With the Preset browser selected (`F2`), right-click on "Embedded" and choose "New Bank".